kurtosis-tech/kurtosis-testsuite-starter-pack/docs/lib-documentation.md

 * `entrypointArgs`: If set, overrides the `ENTRYPOINT` statement in the image's Dockerfile with the given args.
 * `cmdArgs`: If set, overrides the `CMD` statement in the image's Dockerfile with the given args.

+### getEnvironmentVariableOverrides() -\> Map\<String, String\>
+Defines environment variables that should be set inside the Docker container running the service.
+This is often necessary for starting containers from Docker images you don't control, as they'll often be parameterized with environment variables.

+**Returns**

+A map of environmentVariableName -> environmentVariableValue that will be set inside the container during startup.

 Service
 -------
 This interface represents a service running in a Docker container inside the test network.
 Much like the [Network][network] interface is a developer-customizable abstraction layer around Kurtosis' [NetworkContext][networkcontext] representation of the testnet, this interface is a developer-customizable abstraction layer around Kurtosis' [ServiceContext][servicecontext] representation of a service running in a Docker container.
 For example, an Elasticsearch service running in a container might be represented by an `ElasticsearchService` class that implements this interface with methods like `updateDocument`, `getDocument` and `deleteDocument`.